 AT: Yes, that was a deliberate choice because I am interested in the contrast between the people and the landscape.
 I hope to explore the deep-rooted traditions in these areas.
 I am continually drawn to water and the significance and representation of islanders.

 AT: In Venice, I plan to take photographs of Venetians who were born there, although I know they are very private people.
 Much of my work is about wandering and seeing what I find.
 In Sicily, I hope to photograph people in costume for Holy Week.
 The history of rituals and tradition is the focal point of the community and I hope to uncover my own feelings and findings.
-I will work with a type of fixer (not keen on this word, any way to replace it – intermediate?) to find the right people and photograph them in costume.
+I will work with a local assistant to find the right people and photograph them in costume.
 I was meant to be there at Easter this year but due to Covid that was obviously cancelled.

 I have two deadlines for the Prix Elysée – one is in mid-September when I have to do a 10-page proposal of outline sketches, ideas and research and the second is mid-January, when I have to submit my project portfolio.

 HBFA: Will you continue to use black and white photography in your project in Italy?